ssusnea/ssusnea/README.md

 ### Hey there 👋

-I am a senior at Smith College majoring in Statistical and Data Sciences (SDS).
+I'm a recent Smith College grad where I studied Statistical and Data Sciences.
 I was also Memorial Sloan Kettering's PCCTC Data Science intern for summer 2024.

-While my profile is still a work in progress, feel free to check out my pinned repositories!
+Check out my repos while you're here :)